University Policy on Clubs & Organizations

 15.3 Maintaining Status: In order to maintain club or publication status, groups must adhere to the following:

-• Each club or publication must have formal approval by the Student Leadership and Programs Office and the ASCLU Senate.
+- Each club or publication must have formal approval by the Student Life Office and the ASCLU Senate.

-• All clubs and publications must be registered annually with the Student Leadership and Programs Office according to the deadlines established by the staff.
+- All clubs and publications must be registered annually with the Student Life Office according to the deadlines established by the staff.

-• Each club or publication must have a student officer participate in “Financial Responsibility Training” offered at various times during the academic year in order to access any allocated Student Fee funding.
+- Each club or publication must have a student officer participate in “Financial Responsibility Training” offered at various times during the academic year in order to access more than $50 of their allocated Student Fee funding.

-• Religious organizations must be registered not only with the Student Leadership and Programs Office, but also with Campus Ministry.
+- Religious organizations must be registered not only with the Student Life Office, but also with Campus Ministry.

-• All clubs or publications fundraising done either on or off campus must be pre-approved (fundraising approval form) two weeks prior to the event through the Student Leadership and Programs Office.
+- All clubs or publications fundraising done either on or off campus must be pre-approved (fundraising approval form) at least two weeks prior to the event through the Student Life Office, and the Advancement Division when appropriate.

-• Clubs and publications sponsoring events, both on and off campus, must comply with the provided policies and guidelines for university events, available from the Office of Student Life, and including but not limited to the presence of university staff at events where alcohol is available (off campus) and appropriate check in procedures for CLU students.
+- Clubs and publications sponsoring events, both on and off campus, must comply with the provided policies and guidelines for university events, available from the Student Life Office, and including but not limited to the presence of university staff (Club Advisors) at events where alcohol is available (off campus) and appropriate check in procedures for CLU students.